lightvector/KataGo/docs/GTP_Extensions.md

             * `utility` - The utility of the move, combining both winrate and score, as a float in [-C,C] where C is the maximum possible utility.
             * `lcb` - The [LCB](https://github.com/leela-zero/leela-zero/issues/2282) of the move's winrate, as a float in [0,1].
             * `utilityLcb` - The LCB of the move's utility.
+            * `isSymmetryOf` - Another legal move.
+Possibly present if KataGo is configured to avoid searching some moves due to symmetry (`rootSymmetryPruning=true`).
+If present, this move was not actually searched, and all of its stats and PV are copied symmetrically from that other move.
             * `order` - KataGo's ranking of the move.
 0 is the best, 1 is the next best, and so on.
             * `pv` - The principal variation following this move.
 May be of variable length or even empty.
             * `pvVisits` - The number of visits for each move in `pv`.
 Exists only if `pvVisits true` was requested.